Finite-Agent Stochastic Differential Games on Large Graphs: II. Graph-Based Architectures: Implementation Details and Hyperparameters for Numerical Experiments

 Training consists of \(N_{\mathrm{round}}\) rounds of DFP, each containing \(N_{\mathrm{epoch}}\) epochs.
 In each epoch, \(N_{\mathrm{batch}}\) sample paths are simulated to compute the loss function.
 Parameters are updated using Adam with initial learning rate \(\eta\), and with a scheduler that reduces the rate by a factor \(\gamma\in(0,1)\) per \(\tau\) DFP rounds.

 Different from prior work \cite{hu2019deep,han2020deep}, we adopt alternating DFP instead of simultaneous DFP, which is known to exhibit a lower space complexity.
 In alternating DFP, all players update their strategies using the most recent information rather than those from the previous round.
-This requires specifying the order of updates within each round; lacking prior knowledge, we sample a random permutation of players at the beginning of each round.
-Numerical experiments show the empirical validity of alternating DFP, which has rarely been theoretically investigated or numerically tested in the previous literature.
+This requires specifying the order of updates within each round; in the absence of prior knowledge, we sample a random permutation of players at the beginning of each round.
+Numerical experiments show the empirical validity of alternating DFP, which has received limited theoretical or numerical attention in the existing literature.
 For further discussion of simultaneous versus alternating DFP, see \cite[Section~5.3]{hu2019deep}.

+\textbf{Random seed policy.} We fix the random seeds for all libraries (e.g., \texttt{NumPy} and \texttt{PyTorch}) at the beginning of the experiment to ensure reproducibility.
+Multiple runs are then executed sequentially, each using the evolving state of the random number generator.
+This produces distinct (effectively independent) randomness across runs while ensuring that the entire experiment is fully reproducible.

 \textbf{Hyperparameter choices.} Across models, we use the same network depth and width: each FNN has 3 layers with 32 hidden neurons, while each NTM has 3 layers with channel width $M = 3$.
 Both architectures employ \texttt{ReLU} activations with ResNet-type skip connections \cite{he2016deep}, which empirically improve training stability over long horizons.
 For (NTM-)DBSDE, each player requires an additional network to approximate the mapping \(\R^N\ni x\mapsto v^i(0,x)\in\R\).
 This is implemented as a 4-layer FNN of width 32 with \texttt{Tanh} activation.